elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 A new version of Security &amp; Privacy settings has been released that now supports the Location portal.
 This is a more secure method for apps to request access to location services and is the latest FreeDesktop.org standard for doing so.
 If you've had trouble with sideloaded apps accessing location services before, this change will most likely fix that issue.
 You can adjust location settings in System Settings → Security &amp; Privacy → Location Services.
 If the main switch here is turned off, apps will not be allowed to even ask for permission, so make sure it's turned on if you are using apps that make use of location data.

+A couple of keyboard settings moved around, but were not removed!
+On-screen keyboard settings are now on the Behavior tab and panel indicator settings are now available in Desktop → Dock &amp; Panel.
+[Ryo](https://github.com/ryonakano) fixed an issue that prevented the progress dialog from being shown when installing input method engines, as well as adding multitouch gesture support for navigating backwards through the installation steps, and made sure the <kbd>PrintScreen</kbd> key can be used for keyboard shortcuts.
+[Leo](https://github.com/lenemter) added the "Cycle Windows of application" and "Cycle Windows of application backwards" shortcuts, fixed an issue with input method switching, and guarded against a potential crasher.

+In applications settings, we fixed an issue that caused no default music player to be set on new accounts, and added search to the Permissions tab, thanks to [Leonhard](https://github.com/leolost2605).

 ## Panel

 As part of the aforementioned Bluetooth file transfer feature, you can see ongoing transfers in the Bluetooth indicator.
 And thanks to [Stan](https://github.com/stan-janssen), Bluetooth devices will now use any custom device names you've set up before falling back to more generic device names.